 As fondly as Nescio looks back on this time period when one can still put up a decent, if illusory, fight against the future, Nescio doesn’t romanticize it as we might expect.
 It was beautiful, sure, but a life spent dreaming by the sea or chatting the evening away with friends in coffee shops, waiting to change the world, is untenable.
 For one thing, there’s the need for money.
 And vague dreams cease to fulfill (“Who can spend his life watching these things that constantly repeat themselves, who can keep longing for nothing?”).
-Of course, the tragedy of it all is that when we do start working to realize our dreams, time continues to move forward and we run out of time; furthermore, perhaps the very effort we expend to realize a dream becomes the toxic to the dream itself.
+Of course, the tragedy of it all is that when we do start working to realize our dreams, time continues to move forward and runs out; furthermore, perhaps the very effort we expend to realize our hopes becomes toxic to the dream itself.

 The first stories in this collection — “The Freeloader” and “Young Titans” — are my two favorites.
 They were finished in 1910 and 1914, respectively, when Nescio himself was passing into his early thirties.
 He had begun working at the Holland-Bombay Trading Company in 1904, was married in 1906, and already had three of his four daughters by 1910 (the fourth came along in 1912).
 This is the atmosphere in which he ruminated on the never-to-return carefree days of early adulthood (or late childhood).
-These two stories are narrated by Koekebakker (“cookie baker”), which was apparently Nescio’s first choice as a pseudonym, but it looks like the first magazine he published in objected (cookie baker is synonymous with ineptitude).
+These two stories are narrated by Koekebakker (“cookie baker”), which was apparently Nescio’s first choice as a pseudonym, but it looks like the first magazine he published in objected (the notes say that in Dutch, cookie baker is synonymous with ineptitude).